 - Attend a Volunteer Induction Session

-Application forms can be downloaded here and returned to the HOPE Centre by post or by email to our Volunteer Development Offier at Callum.Creaney@hopeforautism.org.uk.
+Application forms can be downloaded and returned to the HOPE Centre by post or by email to our Volunteer Development Officer at Callum.Creaney@hopeforautism.org.uk.
 Upon successful completion of a Volunteer Application Form, prospective volunteers will be provided with a Session Staff Job Description, or other relevant information on their respective role, detailing the nature of this role at HOPE.

-All volunteers are required to be complete an membership form for the PVG Scheme to ensure the suitability of those regularly working with children and vulnerable adults, and therefore protect our service users.
+All volunteers are required to complete a membership form for the PVG Scheme to ensure the suitability of those regularly working with children and vulnerable adults, and therefore protect our service users.
 Applications to join the scheme or membership update forms are available upon request from HOPE’s office.
 The PVG Scheme is managed by Disclosure Scotland – for more information click here.

-All applications must also attend a Volunteer Induction Session, at which they will be provided with training on operations at HOPE, relevant policies and procedures, such as child protection, positive behaviour support, and other information relevant to their role at our organisation.
+All applications must also attend a Volunteer Induction Session, at which they will be provided with training on operations at HOPE, relevant policies and procedures, such as child protection, positive behavior support, and other information relevant to their role at our organisation.

 HOPE strives to accommodate any conflicts of interest for our volunteers; for example, volunteers will not be placed to work with a service user who is a family member.

 Wherever volunteers are unable to be placed in a specific role at HOPE, their details will be kept on file and they will be contacted if/when a position becomes available.